terricain/aioboto3/README.rst

      :alt: Updates

+**aiobotocore has been copied into this project, and updated until https://github.com/aio-libs/aiobotocore/pull/639 is merged**

 This package is mostly just a wrapper combining the great work of boto3_ and aiobotocore_.

 aiobotocore allows you to use near enough all of the boto3 client commands in an async manner just by prefixing the command with `await`.